EriEdF/Simple-Lineweaver-Burk/README.md

 | 0.0065 | 80  |
 | ...    | ... |

-Input your data as an argument (or run without to automatically use sample_data.csv)
+Input your data as an argument (or run without to use sample_data.csv)
 ```
 # run with your data
 $ python main.py `your_data.csv`